tsacdop/tsacdop/README.md

 # Tsacdop
 Enjoy podcasts with tsacdop!

 Tsacdop is a podcasts player developed with flutter.

+Thanks for flutter team and all plugin developers, especially [webfeed](https://github.com/witochandra/webfeed) and [audiofileplayer](https://github.com/google/flutter.plugins/tree/master/packages/audiofileplayer/).

+The podcasts engine is powered by [ListenNote](https://listennote.com).

 ## Getting Started